How to Smoke Brisket Burnt Ends

 What are Burnt Ends?

+Have you heard of meat candy?
 Simply put, these are considered some of the best bites in barbecue.
 These crispy, tender, and sweet bites of brisket point actually have a real origin story too.

 Arthur Bryant’s Barbeque located in Kansas City, Missouri, was ground zero.
 At the time, pitmasters would cut off and throw away the burnt ends of the briskets, assuming people wouldn’t appreciate that when they would chop or slice for serving.
 Arthur saved these crispy scraps, sauced them, and served them to customers while waiting for their orders.
 Nothing went to waste, and talk about the best marketing ever!